rhevorn/shape/CONTRIBUTING.md

 # Contributing

-GoShape targets Go 1.24 and newer.
+`shape` targets Go 1.24 and newer.
+Keep `go.mod`, CI, examples, and documentation in sync with this minimum.
 Keep changes small, dependency-light, and covered by tests.

 Before submitting a change, run: